This post may contain affiliate links. Please read our disclosure policy.

 Super easy Mexican Wedding Cookies are soft and buttery with almonds in every bite!
-These powdered sugar covered cookies are your new favorite.
+These powdered sugar covered cookies are crumbly and delicious.

 Homemade Mexican Cookies

 No matter what you call these cookies, they’re simply delicious!

 We love to make homemade Mexican wedding cake cookies for lots of occasions.
 They are perfect for baking around the holidays but can also be made and eaten any time of the year.

 Bake up a batch for a cookie exchange, to go with your Mexican Dinner, or just a treat for a friend.